jameswilddev/maryland-game-engine-old/docs/file-formats/patch.md

 Immediately followed by:

 - 16 bytes representing the identifier of the attribute.
-- A little-endian unsigned 16-bit integer specifying the length of the string in bytes.
+- A little-endian unsigned 16-bit integer specifying the length of the string in UTF-8 encoded bytes.
 - The bytes of the string, UTF-8 encoded.

 ## 2 - Set Global Float